Alternative Fan-beam Backprojection and Adjoint Operators: Conclusions

 \section{Conclusions}

-We have proposed in this work a backprojection formulation for fan-beam scanning with standard and linear detectors.
-The linear case being more interesting in synchrotron context was developed as a two-step process.
-The first step consists on a sequence of simple one-dimensional operators where a standard fan-beam sinogram is obtained.
+We have proposed in this work a low-complexity analytic backprojection formulation for fan-beam tomography with standard and linear detectors to be easily implemented as a matrix multiplication algorithm as well as their associated formulations of the adjoint transform on Hilbert spaces.
+The linear case being more interesting in a synchrotron context was developed as a two-step process.
+The first step consists in a sequence of simple one-dimensional operators where a standard fan-beam sinogram is obtained.
 The second step, the backprojection operation, is performed by writing the Fourier transform of the backprojected image as a Bessel-Neumann series on the frequency variable $\sigma$ weighted by $1/\sigma$.
 The coefficients of the expansion are in fact the Fourier coefficients of the sinogram obtained in the first step.
-This approach, based on the low cost backprojection \textsc{bst} formula \cite{miqueles2018backprojection} for parallel sinograms, presents a reduction on the computational cost related to conventional fan-beam backprojections when fast matrix multiplication and fast Fourier transforms algorithms are used.
-Iterative reconstruction algorithms where the backprojection process is computed on each iteration, as the \textsc{em} algorith \cite{natterer2001mathematical} can also take advantage of this formulation to obtain robust reconstructions.
+This approach, based on the low cost backprojection BST formula \cite{miqueles2018backprojection} for parallel sinograms, presents a reduction on the computational cost related to conventional fan-beam backprojections when fast matrix multiplication and fast Fourier transforms algorithms are used, and a simpler formulation as a two-matrix multiplication.
+Iterative reconstruction algorithms where the backprojection process is computed on each iteration, as the EM algorithm \cite{natterer2001mathematical} can also take advantage of this formulation to obtain robust reconstructions.
 A second interesting feature is the absence of a strong rebinning process from fan to parallel beam projections as is mostly done in other fan-backprojection algorithms.
-When dealing with standard fan-beam data, the first step of the algorithm is more straightforward where only one linear change of variables is needed without lying on interpolations errors.
-In addition to the formal proof, numerical results support the validity of our method.

-Once the backprojection for linear fan sinograms is efficiently performed, a complete inversion algorithm can be implemented for cone-beam tomography with plane detectors.
-The \textsc{fdk} formula \cite{fdk} is widely used for this aim.
-Briefly, the cones are considered as a set sloped fans having the same source in $\mathbb{R}^3$ and parallel line detectors placed over the plane detector.
-A change of variables \cite{zhao2015generalized} is needed to write a fan in $\mathbb{R}^2$ as a sloped fan in $\mathbb{R}^3$ and backproject it.
-The convolution filter is easily derived similar to the parallel beam case.
-Details of the full reconstruction using the \textsc{fdk} formula are presented in \cite{natterer2001mathematical}.
+This results in better handling of noisy data where interpolations can have strong negative effects as shown in our numerical simulations when linearly increasing the noise level and our method outperforms the conventional rebinning strategy.